daurnimator/lua-http/doc/index.md

 ### `h1_connection:read_header(timeout)` <!-- --> {#http.h1_connection:read_header}

-Reads a newline terminated HTTP header from the socket and returns the header key and value.
+Reads a CRLF terminated HTTP header from the socket and returns the header key and value.
 This function will yield until a MIME compliant header item is received or until `timeout` is exceeded.
 If the header could not be read, the function returns `nil` an error and an error message.

 ### `h1_connection:read_headers_done(timeout)` <!-- --> {#http.h1_connection:read_headers_done}